Gabriella439/post-rfc/sotu.md

 FPComplete has also released a web IDE for Haskell programming that is also worth checking out which is reasonably polished but cannot be used offline.

+Also, if you have a Mac then the "Haskel for Mac" development environment is supposed to work really well for learning since it provides an interactive and visual playground for exploring the code.

 **Notable tools:**

 * [`hoogle`](https://www.haskell.org/hoogle/) — Type-based function search